-LAHC's reports and the peer review found that generally the Estate has reasonable access to community facilities and services, but there are some impediments to access, existing gaps and increased demand arising from the proposed redevelopment of the Estate.
+Generally, the Estate has reasonable access to community facilities and services, but there are some impediments to access, existing gaps and increased demand arising from the proposed redevelopment of the Estate.

 The peer review identified 5,000sqm of community facilities required to support the redevelopment of Waterloo Estate (South).
 About 2,400 sqm of the identified need could be accommodated in a purpose-built multi-purpose community facility (or multiple facilities).
 Typically, such facilities would be provided and managed by Council.
-The City is working with LAHC to agree an appropriate funding provision and delivery model for the facility/s.
+The City is working with LAHC to agree an appropriate funding provision and delivery model for the facilities.
 Should agreement be reached, it will form part of a future planning agreement between LAHC and the City.
 Any planning agreement would be placed on public exhibition for community comment.